daliacoss/gansa-docs/src/pages/index.md

 Gansa is licensed under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.en.html).

+This documentation is copyright 2016 Decky Coss and is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), except where indicated on the [documentation source code site](https://github.com/deckycoss/gansa-docs).

 ### How to license a Gansa project ###

 A project created using Gansa only needs to be licensed under the GPL where it contains source code that falls under the GPL's definition of a "covered work"—that is, "either the unmodified Program or a work based on the Program".
 (In this case, "the Program" refers to Gansa.)